Non-archimedean tame topology and stably dominated types: Pro-definable and ind-definable sets

+\tcb{In \exref{nonisodefinable} we shall give an example, for the spaces we will consider, of a definably parameterized subset which is not iso-definable.
+In Question \ref{f7q} we formulate an open problem about inverse images of iso-definable subsets under finite morphisms.
+We now give two conditions under which definably parameterized sets are iso-definable. }

-\<{lem} Let $W$ be a definable set, $Y$ a pro-definable set, and let $f: W \to Y$ be a pro-definable map.
+\begin{lem} Let $W$ be a definable set, $Y$ a pro-definable set, and let $f: W \to Y$ be a pro-definable map.
 Then the image of $W$ in $Y$ is strict pro-definable.
-If $f$ is injective, or more generally if the equivalence relation $f(y)=f(y')$ is definable, then $f(W)$ is iso-definable. \>{lem}
+If $f$ is injective, or more generally if the equivalence relation \tcb{on $W$ defined by $f(w)=f(w')$} is definable, then $f(W)$ is iso-definable. \end{lem}

-\prf Say $Y = \limproj Y_i$.
+\prf Say $Y = \limproj_i Y_i$.
 Let $f_i$ be the composition $W \to Y \to Y_i$.
 Then $f_i$ is a function whose graph is $\infty$-definable.
 By compactness there exists a definable function $F: W \to Y_i$ whose graph contains $f_i$; but then clearly $F=f_i$ and so the image $X_i=f_i(W)$ and $f_i$ itself are definable.
-Now $f(Y)$ is the projective limit of the system $(X_i)$, with maps induced from $(Y_i)$; the maps $X_i \to X_j$ are surjective for $i>j$, since $W \to X_j$ is surjective.
-Now assume there exists a definable equivalence relation $E$ on $Y$ such that $f(y)=f(y')$ if and only if $(y,y') \in E$.
+Now $f(W)$ is the projective limit of the system $(X_i)$, with maps induced from $(Y_i)$; the maps $X_i \to X_j$ are surjective for $i>j$, since $W \to X_j$ is surjective.
+Now assume there exists a definable equivalence relation $E$ on $\tcb{W}$ such that $f(\tcb{w})=f(\tcb{w'})$ if and only if $(\tcb{w}, \tcb{w'}) \in E$.
 If $(w,w') \in W^2 \m E$ then $w$ and $w'$ have distinct images in some $X_i$.
 By compactness, for some $i_0$, if $(w,w') \in W^2 \m E$ then $f_{i_0}(w) \neq f_{i_0}(w')$.
 So for any $i$ mapping to $ i_0$ the map $ X_i \to X_{i_0}$ is injective. \eprf